 Arts Intern (summer only)

 The CMA has partnered with the Studio Institute’s Arts Intern program to offer paid summer internships for undergraduate students who demonstrate financial need.

 To qualify for the Arts Intern program, you must meet these requirements:

 - Be enrolled as a full-time undergraduate student as of the fall 2020 semester; you must be a rising junior or senior

 - Attend college in Cleveland, or live within Cleveland or the boundary established by the inner ring suburbs

 - Have an expected family contribution of less than $5,000 (listed on your FAFSA)

 These positions pay $15/hr, 35 hours a week for 9 weeks.
 In addition, you will receive a $500 stipend for completing the Arts Intern component of the program.
-Visit the Arts Intern website for more information and to apply.
+Visit the Studio Institute's website for more information and to apply.